 3. Will your pay cycles be consecutive?

 Selecting consecutive pay cycles is advisable.
-Testing consecutive pay cycles provides two key benefits:
+Testing consecutive pay cycles provides several benefits:

 If there is a compelling business reason not to test consecutive pay cycles, it is advisable to develop a risk mitigation plan.
 The plan will confirm how specific tests, such as the automatic incrementing of the output file number, will be tested and; whether accruals are occurring correctly across pay cycles.

 In addition to checking the calculation of pays, Parallel Testing should also check:

 It is also important to consider whether it is necessary to test output files from the new system being successfully uploaded by recipients.
 Such tests require a lot of lead-time and liaison with the receiving parties.
 Therefore, it is advisable to begin planning discussions for these tests as soon in the project as possible.